openframeworks/ofSite/documentation/types/ofRectangle.markdown

 _inlined_description: _

-Horizontally align two rectangles.
+Horizontally align two rectangles to another using one anchor for both.

-Aligns the horizontal position of the ofRectangle to that of the passed-in ofRectangle.
-Can take an ofAlignHorz constant.
+Aligns the horizontal position of the ofRectangle to that of the passed-in ofRectangle using an ofAlignHorz constant as anchor.

 If a constant is not passed in, this will align the horizontal centers of the rectangles.